aws-samples/reactive-refarch-cloudformation/README.md

 #### Main application

 The application has two different build-targets: standard build with Maven without any special paratemers and with the profile `native-image-fargate` which builds a native binary using [GraalVM](https://www.graalvm.org/).
-For this particular build target, it is necessary to also use a different Dockerfile (`Dockerfile-native`) which uses a [multistage build process](https://docs.docker.com/develop/develop-images/multistage-build/) to copy necessary files from the GraalVM-builder image to the target image (`libsunec.so` and `cacerts`).
+For this particular build target, it is necessary to also use a different Dockerfile (`Dockerfile-native`) which uses a [multistage build process](https://docs.docker.com/develop/develop-images/multistage-build/) to copy necessary files from the GraalVM-builder image to the target image (`libsunec.so` and `cacerts`), and to build the application inside the Docker container using GraalVM and Maven.

 ##### Standard build target